celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   }
 ```

-- Lastly, An account - `payee` will cashout if they have cheques drawn in their favor.
-The transaction shoud be signed from the `PAYEE`'s wallet.
+- Lastly, An account - `payee` will cash out if they have cheques drawn in their favor.
+The transaction should be signed from the `PAYEE`'s wallet.

 ```ts
     async function cashout() {